-- that good title can be shown, and all valid planning permissions and statutory approvals are in place; - that the property is connected and has a right to use mains services and that sewers, main services and roads giving access to it have been adopted; - that an inspection of those parts not inspected would not reveal defects that would affect the valuation; - that the testing of electrical or other services would not reveal defects that would cause the valuation to alter; and - that there are no deleterious or hazardous materials or existing or potential environmental factors that would affect the valuation.
+- that good title can be shown, and all valid planning permissions and statutory approvals are in place, - that the property is connected and has a right to use mains services and that sewers, main services and roads giving access to it have been adopted, - that an inspection of those parts not inspected would not reveal defects that would affect the valuation, - that the testing of electrical or other services would not reveal defects that would cause the valuation to alter, - that there are no deleterious or hazardous materials or existing or potential environmental factors that would affect the valuation.

-The valuation report, individual valuations and annual assessment for "indications" of impairment have been undertaken by Chris Wilkinson MRICS, Senior Property Surveyor & RICS Registered Valuer, Jill Angus MRICS, Senior Property Surveyor & RICS Registered Valuer and David Gray MRICS, Senior Valuation Surveyor & RICS Registered Valuer.
-There was no evidence of individual assets that had been impaired due to fire or other event, consequently, there was no requirement for an impairment review.
+The valuation report, individual valuations and annual assessment for indications of impairment have been undertaken by Chris Wilkinson, Senior Property Surveyor, Jill Angus, Steve Jackson, Josh Mackie and Mathew Tait (Members of the Royal Institute of Chartered Surveyors and RICS Registered Valuers, all with RICS accredited BSc/MSc degree).
+There was no evidence of individual assets having been impaired due to fire or other event, consequently, there was no requirement for an impairment review.

-Following the adoption of IFRS 13, surplus assets assessment is now made at fair value, highest and best use at level 3 (under fair value hierarchy- see accounting policy 23 for fair value explanations).
+Following the adoption of IFRS 13, surplus assets assessment is now made at fair value, highest and best use at level 3 under fair value hierarchy.
 There were no transfers between levels 1, 2 and 3 during the year.
 In addition to the formal 5 year valuation, these assets are reviewed by the valuer each year individually.